aerni/vite-plugin-laravel-cloudflared/README.md

 # Cloudflared for Vite

-This Vite plugin is the companion to [Cloudflared for Laravel](https://github.com/aerni/laravel-cloudflared).
-It allows access to your development server via your Cloudflare tunnel with full HMR support.
+A companion Vite plugin for [Cloudflared for Laravel](https://github.com/aerni/laravel-cloudflared) that seamlessly integrates Vite's dev server with your Cloudflare Tunnel.
+This plugin runs the tunnel and ensures your Vite assets load correctly with full Hot Module Replacement support, making it effortless to test and debug your frontend on any device.

-## Requirements
+## Prerequisites

-This plugin requires [Cloudflared for Laravel](https://github.com/aerni/laravel-cloudflared).
-Install that package first.
+This plugin requires [Cloudflared for Laravel](https://github.com/aerni/laravel-cloudflared) as its foundation.
+Install and configure that package first.

 ## Installation

+Install the package using npm:

 ```bash
 npm install @aerni/vite-plugin-laravel-cloudflared
 ```

-## Usage

 Add the plugin to your `vite.config.js`: